MetaTrader Heikin Ashi Settings – A Simple Heikin Ashi Trading System

 This chart contains two strong movements.
 In practice, you will have reviewed prior periods to ascertain appropriate support and resistance levels and annotated the chart.
 For the downtrend portion, the colour shift is your clue, and it so happens that this move coincides with previous resistance levels.
 When it hits support, and the colour shift occurs, it is time to close one trade and go long on another.
 Also, notice the ATR drop off, as we noted in the strategy session.

 The uptrend bounces off support, a colour shift occurs, and it soon hits resistance.
 Should you hold or close when the shift to Red happens?
 A conservative trader would close, but an aggressive trader would hold on.
 It was only a round of profit-taking, and then it was off to the races again.
+Please be aware that trading is risky and can result in significant losses.
 The new time to close will be when the colour shift takes place.
 The gains here could have been 130 and 260 pips, respectively, two respectable entries for that month’s trading ledger.

 Conclusion